CoopHive/Apiary/docs/design.md

    * mediatorService `address`
      * the mutually agreed mediator service used to mediate results
    * timeout `uint`
-     * the agreed upper bounds of time this job can take - TODO: is this in seconds or blocks?
+     * the agreed upper bounds of time this job can take - Question: is this in seconds or blocks?
    * resultsMultiple `uint`
      * the agreed multiple of the fee the resource provider will post when submitting results
    * timeoutDeposit `uint`